JustSleightly/SleightlyBall/README.md

 <details>

-  <summary> <strong> Delete ALL Generated Resources </strong> </summary>
+  <summary> <strong> Delete from Project </strong> </summary>

 ######

 <blockquote>

-Deletes the Generated Resources folder at path *Assets/JustSleightly/SleightlyBall/GeneratedResources*.
+Deletes the Generated Resources folder at path ***Save File Path**/GeneratedSBResources*.
 This may contain files for more than just the current avatar if you have generated SleightlyBall multiple times in this project.

 ######